Load Full Website

 Building Permitting

-While homeowners associations may choose to require their own permit-type approvals, conduct plan reviews, and perform inspections, those requirements are in addition to, and are not a substitute for, the City of Laguna Woods’ obligations under state law.
-Though requirements may appear to be similar, homeowners associations generally focus on ensuring compliance with their own rules, rather than compliance with the California Building Standards Code.
-As is the case everywhere in California, buildings and structures subject to a homeowners association are still required to comply with the California Building Standards Code.
+While homeowners associations may choose to require their own permit-type approvals, review plans, and perform inspections, those requirements are in addition to, and are not a substitute for, the City’s obligations under state law.
+Though requirements may appear similar, homeowners associations typically focus on ensuring compliance with their own rules, rather than with the California Building Standards Code.
+As is the case throughout California, buildings, structures, and certain equipment within a homeowners association are still required to comply with the California Building Standards Code.

 Before starting any construction or demolition, please contact the City of Laguna Woods to inquire about building permit requirements.
 The City of Laguna Woods’ permit counter is open from 7:30 a.m. to 2:30 p.m. (closed 12 to 1 p.m.), Monday through Friday (closed holidays), and by appointment.
 Please call City Hall at (949) 639-0500 to confirm hours of operation or schedule an appointment.